raspy135/Qun-synthesizer/README.md

 LINE in THRU: If it is off, it is automatically turn on or off LINE IN pass through by mono / poly setting.
 If it is on, the synth always passes the signal.
 This setting will be stored in the flash memory.
 It only takes R channel.
 Gain is fixed to 1.

 LINE in HPF: Off is default.
 LINE in has two HPFs, one is external, one is internal HPF in the chip.
 This setting turns internal HPF.
-Technically you can get DC-coupled LINE in by changing ESP32 Lyrat board.
-This setting is useful when you use LINE IN as CV from external modules.
-See `DC coupling` section for detail.
+Turning this off will reduce HPF effect.

 Sync Mode: `STOP, MIDI, 2PPQ, 4PPQ, 24PPQ`.
 Select clock souce for sequencer and LFO.
 See `Clock synchronization` for detail.
 This could make some confusion so this setting will not be saved to flash memory.